Grade Levels: Grades 3 and up

-understand timelines of Canada’s involvement in wars; the history behind the songs of this era; the events that led to WWI and WWII; more current events involving Canadian soldiers.
+- Understand timelines of Canada’s involvement in wars; the history behind the songs of this era; the events that led to the First World War and the Second World War; more current events involving Canadian soldiers.

 If the teacher intends to have a Remembrance Day performance, either dramatic, musical or both, then this project should begin by the end of September.
 Song sheets can be introduced, along with a discussion about their meanings, history and content.

-For example: Pack Up Your Troubles was first made popular during WWI, but was also a favourite marching song during WWII.
+For example: Pack Up Your Troubles was first made popular during WWI, but was also a favourite marching song during the Second World War.
 This song has the potential for an interesting discussion of the benefit of singing on people’s emotions; the implications of the government supplying soldiers with as many free cigarettes as they wanted and thereby addicting thousands of people to smoking; the change over time of our language—a fag once meant a cigarette and a Lucifer was a match and so on.
 Another great song worth discussing is We’re Gonna Hang Out the Washing on the Siegfried Line.
-The Siegfried Line was a defence line surrounding Berlin.
+The Siegfried Line was a defense line surrounding Germany.

 Fiction: (check for age appropriateness)